 8) corrections and / or additions (if necessary).

 The reviewer might offer recommendations to the author and the Board to improve the manuscript.
 Reviewer's critical comments must be objective, specific and should be directed to improving the scientific and methodological levels of publications.

 At the end of the review classification of the article according to three categories must be given:

 2) accept with minor revision;

-3) accept with major revision (with submitting the revised version to the same reviewer);
+3) accept only after major revision (with submitting the revised version to the same reviewer);

 In case of reject recommendation the reviewer must be specific to explain the reasoning of comments and judgment.